stadium-software/css-utilities/README.md

 ### Bottom box shadow only

-Adding a box shadow on the bottom of an element only
+Add a box shadow on the bottom of an element only

 **Class name**
 ```css